alexkarezin/jabref-wiki/Minutes.md

 - [ ] [#496](https://github.com/JabRef/jabref/issues/496): Should the possibility to define more than one file-directory be added?
 - [ ] We need help from our users in documenting JabRef.
 A shout out to the mailing list should be made - no programming skills required, only motivation to help JabRef.
 - [ ] Developers should favor pull requests over issues for minor things, e.g., [#963](https://github.com/JabRef/jabref/issues/963), for less bureaucracy
-- [ ] FXML vs. Java Code for building the JavaFX UIs
+- [ ] FXML vs. Java Code for building the JavaFX UIs, see [pull request](https://github.com/boceckts/jabref/pull/1)
 - [ ] [PR status](https://github.com/JabRef/jabref/pulls)?

 ## Ongoing Discussions